-MARR's governance structure is described in the Rules of self-discipline and its activities are represented in the Corporate Governance Report.
-More specifically, the Rules of self-discipline explains that the Company's Board of Directors defines the nature and level of risk that is compatible with the Company's strategic aims, including in its assessments all the risks that can have relevance as regards the sustainability of the activity performed in the medium-long term.
-No single subject has yet been placed in charge of sustainability governance, since this responsibility has been divided according to the responsibilities of the following managements and their respective responsibilities: Quality Assurance and Control, the Product Divisions, the Human Resources Management, Legal and Corporate Affairs, Investor Relations and Internal Auditing-Management Control; all subjects involved in the process are coordinated by the Chief Executive Officer.
+MARR's governance structure is described in the Rules of self-governance and its activities are represented in the Corporate Governance Report.

+In fulfilment of the Code, the Board of Directors defines the nature and level of risk compatible with the strategic goals of the Company, including in its assessments all of the risks that may become relevant form the viewpoint of the sustainable success of the company.
+Sustainability Governance does not as yet have a single responsible individual, but is divided according to responsibilities among the following departments and managers: Quality Assurance and Control, Product Divisions, Human Resources Department, Legal and Corporate Affairs Department, Investor Relations and Internal Auditing-Management Control; all of the subjects involved in the process are coordinated by the Chief Executive Officer.

-The Company, to assure the correctness and transparency of Company transactions, has deemed it opportune to adopt an Organizational, Management and Control Model, in accordance with Legislative Decree 231/01.
+The Company, to assure the correctness and transparency of Company transactions, has deemed it opportune to adopt an Organizational, Management and Control Model, also adopted by the subsidiaries, in accordance with Legislative Decree 231/01.
 The purpose of said Model is to create a structured and organic system of procedures and control activities, aimed at preventing the various types of offence contemplated by said Legislative Decree from being committed.
 The Board of Directors periodically updates and integrates said Model in order to adapt the content to the provisions of law introduced after the adoption of the Model.